punyidea/yaml_sci_config/readme.md

 # Documentation

 ## Getting started
-There is a jupyter notebook called document called getting_started which is also saved as pdf.
+There is a jupyter notebook called document called getting_started which is also saved as html.

 ## Classes